INSULIN POTENTIATION THERAPY CANCER TREATMENT

 To learn more about Insulin potentiation therapy, please take a moment to view a presentation on this treatment prepared by Dr. Frank George.
-This presentation includes the advantages of IPT cancer treatment, case studies, and an outline of the 4-fold approach to insulin potentiation therapy taken by the doctors at EuroMed Foundation.
+This presentation includes the advantages of IPT cancer treatment, case studies, and an outline of the 4-fold approach to the therapy taken by the doctors at EuroMed Foundation.
 You may also visit our FAQ page for answers to commonly asked questions about Insulin potentiation therapy.

-Insulin Potentiation Therapy manages the delivery of glucose across cell membranes into the cells.
+IPT manages the delivery of glucose across cell membranes into the cells.
 Cancer cells have 10-20 times more hormone receptors on their surface than normal cells.
 When hormone is released into the bloodstream by the pancreas in response to a meal, the hormone attaches to these receptors on the surface of the cell and, like a key fitting into a lock, opens channels in the cell wall to allow nutrients to go into the cell.
 Because cancer cells have more of these receptors, they compete for food better than normal cells.
 In this way, cancer cells thrive and normal cells are compromised.

 HOW DOES INSULIN POTENTIATION THERAPY KILL CANCER CELLS?